Markov's inequality: The uniformly randomized Markov's inequality

 Since U is almost surely smaller than one, this bound is strictly stronger than Markov's inequality.
 Remarkably, U cannot be replaced by any constant smaller than one, meaning that deterministic improvements to Markov's inequality cannot exist in general.
 While Markov's inequality holds with equality for distributions supported on $\{0,a\}$, the above randomized variant holds with equality for any distribution that is bounded on $[0,a]$.

 Proofs

+We begin with the case for discrete random variables.